 Michael represents major businesses in litigation where the stakes have been valued into the billions of dollars.
 His clients include national and global brands seeking to preserve, defend and expand their market share.

 Michael provides the hands-on experience needed to litigate all aspects of single and multi-plaintiff claims and large-scale class actions involving trademark and copyright law, consumer fraud, false advertising and other business-related issues, as well as white-collar defense and investigations.
+The 2017 edition of US Legal 500 notes that Michael is “recommended for false advertising litigation” and is recommended for his work in the areas of Product Liability, Mass Tort & Class Action: Consumer Products.

 Designing a multifaceted approach to dispute resolution is absolutely critical to achieving the right outcome.
 However, disputes almost never unfold in a straight line, so success depends upon a comprehensive yet flexible strategy.
 Michael draws from his perspective as a former prosecutor to leverage his client’s position effectively throughout the dispute resolution process.
 He is dedicated to working with each client to analyze their case and design the right offense or defense at the onset of the dispute.
 His creativity, aggressive approach to discovery and proven negotiation skills support him in achieving business-oriented solutions to even the most complicated litigation claims.